 If you want to contest a will, there are certain requirements that must be met to determine if you can do so legally.
 This means that you must first have legal standing before you can contest a will in Tennessee.
 The following are a few questions about determine who might have standing to contest a will and some of the other constraints regarding an estate dispute.

-Q: What are the grounds for contesting a will?
+What are the grounds to contest a will?

-The plaintiff must have grounds, or a specific concern validated by the law, to contest a will which in Tennessee include:
+The plaintiff must have grounds, or a specific concern validated by the law, to contest a will.
+In Tennessee these include:

 - Improper execution